voronianski/swipe-js-iso/README.md

 -	**speed** Integer *(default:300)* - speed of prev and next transitions in milliseconds.

+- **widthOfSiblingSlidePreview** Integer - Width of next and previous slide preview in pixels

 - **auto** Integer - begin with auto slideshow (time in milliseconds between slides)

 - **continuous** Boolean *(default:true)* - create an infinite feel with no endpoints